 - Inadequate disclosure.
 A lender hides or misrepresents the real cost of your loan so you don’t know what you’re getting into.
 For example, hiding fees is a type of inadequate disclosure.

 - Loan packing.
-A lender hides extra add-ons in your contract like credit insurance — or tells you that you have to buy them to be eligible.
+A lender hides extra add-ons in your contract like credit insurance or tells you that you have to buy one or more add-ons to be eligible.

 - Loan flipping.
 A lender recommends refinancing your loan with a higher rate and longer term without disclosing how it might affect your loan cost.
 You also might have to pay additional fees to refinance.

 - Reverse redlining.
 A lender targets residents of a neighborhood with limited financial resources by charging everyone who lives there higher rates and fees regardless of their income or creditworthiness.

 - Negative amortization.
 When a lender allows you to make monthly payments lower than the interest that adds up each month.
 The result?
 You owe much more than you originally borrowed, even after making several years of repayments.

 - Hidden balloon payments.
 You pay off your loan for years — usually at a competitive rate — only to find that your last repayment is several times larger than your other payments.
 You’re left with the choice of making the balloon payment now or refinancing your loan to pay off the balloon payment.